tferr/ASA/Notes.md

 Development Builds
 ------------------
- * Bug fixes in analysis of tabular data:
+ * Analysis of tabular data:
+    * Improvement: Analysis can be restricted to selected rows
+    * Fixed: Parameters such as _Radius Step_, _Starting radius_, etc., were being calculated every time a choice was made in the dialog prompt.
+This was spurious, and could cause the plugin to abort.
+    * Fixed: Exception triggered when _Intersections column_ contained no numeric data
-    * Fixed: Reported _Radius Step_ was innacurate: it was being calculated from the difference between the first two rows in _Intersections column_ rather than _Distance column_.
+    * Fixed: Reported _Radius Step_ was innacurate: it was being extracted from the difference between the first two rows in _Intersections column_ rather than _Distance column_.
 This was due to a silly overlook.
-    * Parameters such as _Radius Step_, _Starting radius_, etc., were being calculated every time a choice was made in the dialog prompt.
-This was spurious, and could cause the plugin to abort.
-    * Fixed an exception triggered when _Intersections column_ contained no numeric data
- * Bug fixes in bitmap analysis:
+ * Bitmap analysis:
-    * Fixed a bug that did not allow _Cf.
-Segmentation_ to parse binary images with display ranges other than 0-255
+    * Fixed: _Cf.
+Segmentation_ could not parse binary images with display ranges other than 0-255
  * General:
+    * Fixed: Auto-restart triggered by the _Analyze Sample Image_ command was unreliable
-    * Enclosing radius is now set to _NaN_ if the respective cutoff is not met
+    * Improvement: Enclosing radius is now set to _NaN_ if the respective cutoff is not met
-    * Made the _Analyze Sample Image_ command more reliable
-    * Ensure coherence in reported abbreviations (in previous versions multiple abbreviations were used for the same metric)
+    * Improvement: Ensure coherence in abbreviations (some metrics were reported using multiple abbreviations)

 Release Builds
 --------------